DragonMinded/critterchat/README.md

 ## Needed Help

-If you're looking for something to contribute and something on this list sparks your interest we would be very grateful for a contribution!
+If you're looking for something to contribute and something on this or the above list sparks your interest we would be very grateful for a contribution!
 Please get in touch so we can work out the direction you plan to take.

  - Containerization and simplifying deployment/updates.
  - UX design work and help with themes.
  - SVGs for graphics for default avatar/room pictures, iconography on the frontend.
- - Documentation clarification, better documentation for websocket protocol.
+ - Documentation clarification or correction, better documentation for websocket protocol.
  - Support for more attachment backends.
  - Native clients for mobile or desktop operating systems.
  - Changes that make custom integrations easier.